-The Bladed Terrain may be a sublimation effect, in analogy with terrestrial penitentes (Moores et al. 2016; Moore et al. 2018; see Chapter by Moore and Howard).
-This motivated the climate calculations in Moores et al. (2016), using the PlutoWRF GCM engine described in Toigo et al. (2015).
-Moores et al. incorporated some new model simulations based on early Pluto results, including some latitudinal information but no topography.
+The relationship between geology and the Milankovitch cycles (Binzel et al. 2017) was explored incorporated some new model simulations based on early Pluto results, including some latitudinal information but no topography.
 Their models predicted not just pressure vs. time at different epochs of Pluto's Milankovitch cycles, but also parameters related to the growth of penitentes.
 Their result that the pressure is a maximum near equinox may be related to early Pluto results, later-revised.
 However, they also show the importance of the Milankovitch cycles for Pluto climate studies, and its geologic expression.